AlexandreQuach/alexandre-quach-public/_insights/2025_06_09_osg_obsolescence_evolution.md

 ## The Uncomfortable Truth: OSG's Structural Limitations 🤔💭

-After 7 years building the OpenSeriousGame movement, reaching 100,000+ learners, and creating a viral knowledge transmission ecosystem, I must confront an uncomfortable reality: **OpenSeriousGame will indeed become obsolete and outdated in its current form**. 📉⚰️
+After 7 years building the OpenSeriousGame movement, reaching thousands of learners, and creating a viral knowledge transmission ecosystem, I must confront an uncomfortable reality: **OpenSeriousGame will indeed become obsolete and outdated in its current form**. 📉⚰️

 This isn't a failure—it was useful for several years and accomplished its mission.
 But the current format is **structurally and systematically limited** for the class of problems we face in the AI era. 🤖⚡